wiz-rd/Canvas-Desktop-Reminders/README.md

  no Canvas desktop integration or programs exist, and I think it would be neat to receive unintrusive reminders that I have to do things.

  Note: This is only built to work on Windows.
 I don't know how to work it on other OS's, unfortunately.

+ # How to use:
+ First, clone the repository.
+I may export this into an exe for anyone to use, but for now it'll remain as is.

+ Then, run the Python file once.
+It may throw an error or crash, but that's fine; it should be creating files it needs.
+If it continues to throw errors, though, please notify me in some way or another so I can look into it.

+ Once it's done, open info.txt and input your API key from Canvas, and the domain of your school (for example, "https://canvas.stanford.edu/").
+You can create a new API key your settings tab in Canvas (Settings, scroll to Approved Integrations > "New Access Token") and input it there.